How to address an envelope

 How to write an address for an apartment

-The Postal Service recommends putting the apartment number at the end of the street address line.
+The USPS recommends putting the apartment number at the end of the street address line.
 For example, an address might be: 100 Main St., Apt.
-2. But if all the information can’t fit on the address line above the city, state and zip code, the Postal Service advises putting the apartment number on a line above the street address.
+2. But if all the information can’t fit on the address line above the city, state and ZIP code, the USPS advises putting the apartment number on a line above the street address.

 How to write a P.O.
 Box address

 When sending mail to a P.O.
-Box, it’s important to designate that by putting “P.O.
+Box, it’s important to include “P.O.
 Box” and the correct number in the address line.
 The recipient’s name and address will still be in the lower center part of the envelope, but it’ll have a P.O.
-Box number, instead of a street address.
+Box number instead of a street address.

 How to address an envelope to a couple